florencemezino/vert_outre_mer/README.md

 3. Frequent User Goals

-* As a local visitors I want to see if there are any new local events organized per month so that I can participate
+* As a local visitors I want to see if there are any new local events/experiences organized per month so that I can participate
 * As a tourism professionnal, I want to be informed about sustainabile news / actions so that I am aware of the latest sustainable trends and possibbly apply them to my activity